 The Secret Combination to the Lock

-Another group of Superfoods are the Adaptogens.
+Another group of Superfoods is Adaptogens.
 Typically these herbs, mushrooms, and plants are found growing in harsh and unbearable conditions, and these Adaptogens seem to be able to adapt and survive.
 If Superfoods are the key, Adaptogens are the secret combination.

-These groups of plants bolster bodily functions, including the immune system, regulating stress hormones and neuro transmitters, which boost and slow the body physiology as needed.
+These groups of plants bolster bodily functions, including the immune system, regulating stress hormones and neurotransmitters, which boost and slow the body’s physiology as needed.
 Further, certain Adaptogens have been shown to reduce fatigue, depression, and mental exhaustion.

 One of the most well-known Adaptogens is Ginseng.
 Ginseng may help with stimulating physical and mental activity among people who are weak and tired.
 A Mayo Clinic study revealed that Ginseng showed good results in helping cancer patients with fatigue.
 Another benefit may be to improve thinking ability and cognition.

-When your body has been over stimulated for years by a typical high protein, high sugar, and caffeine- rich diet, it can be a shock to the system to shift the balance.
-The key to your success and to unlock you stress pattern, is to slowly reduce the stimulants while adding natural compounds from plants sources like the Superfoods and Adaptogens listed above.
+When your body has been overstimulated for years by a typical high protein, high sugar, and caffeine-rich diet, it can be a shock to the system to shift the balance.
+The key to your success and to unlock your stress pattern, is to slowly reduce the stimulants while adding natural compounds from plant sources like the Superfoods and Adaptogens listed above.
 This is not a sprint, but rather a marathon.
 The amount of effort you place on your decisions every day determines your level of success with changing and shifting your brain patterns.
-It might be enough to simply jump start your dead or depleted battery; however, the change might require more aggressive measures.
+It might be enough to simply jump-start your dead or depleted battery; however, the change might require more aggressive measures.

 Unlocking the Pattern